craftcms/docs/docs/4.x/dev/controller-actions.md

 </form>
 ```

-The `redirect` param accepts an “object template,” which is evaluated just before it’s issued, and can reference properties of the element or record you were working with:
+The `redirect` param accepts an [object template](../object-templates.md), which is evaluated just before it’s issued, and can reference properties of the element or record you were working with:

 ```twig
 <form method="post">